August 11, 2025

 • Doesn’t require a smartphone

-MMS Uses mobile data; can use Wi-Fi if you have Wi-Fi calling enabled.
+MMS messaging Uses mobile data; can use Wi-Fi if you have Wi-Fi calling enabled.

 • Sender and receiver both need mobile data